apache/gravitino/docs/webui.md

 ![metalake-catalogs](assets/webui/metalake-catalogs.png)

-Clicking on the Tab - `DETAILS` views the details of the catalog in the metalake catalogs page.
+Clicking on the Tab - `DETAILS` views the details of the catalog on the metalake catalogs page.

 ![metalake-catalogs-details](assets/webui/metalake-catalogs-details.png)